robertdebock/rundeck/README.md

 There are 3 containers configured:
 - httpd - Apache HTTPD, as a web frontend.
 - rundeck - The application.
 - mysql - The storage for jobs and job-history.
+This container will wait until MySQL is available.

 To use this "environment" issue: